maciejkaniewski/Embedded-Systems/README.md

 ## Task *E*

 Configure `PLL`.
 You can use `SystemCoreClockUpdate()` function to validate frequency of the clock.
-But if you want to get reliable results you have to change default value of `HSI_VALUE` constant in `system_stm32f4xx.c` file.
+But if you want to get reliable results you have to change default value of `HSE_VALUE` constant in `system_stm32f4xx.c` file.

 Defualt configuration: